• Home

 · Awards,Children's Books,Writing Life

 Each winter, the American Library Association announces the Youth Media Awards at its annual conference—honoring the very best in children’s and young adult literature.
-It’s one of my favorite moments of the year.
+It’s one of my favorite times of the year.
+As a long time book reviewer for Girls’ Life magazine, and my own book review blogs, every year after the awards are announced, I can't wait to I scan the winners to see if I had featured any of the books.
+This year was no different.

 🏅 2026 John Newbery Medal